-Changes in the Policies of the PRC Government May Have a Significant Impact Upon the Business We Conduct in the PRC and the Profitability of Such Business.
+Changes in the Policies of the PRC Government May Have a Significant Impact Upon the Business We Conduct in the PRC and the Profitability of Such Business

 Our business operations may be adversely affected by the current and future political environment in the PRC.
 The government of the PRC has exercised and continues to exercise substantial control over virtually every sector of the Chinese economy, through regulation and state ownership.
 Our ability to operate in the PRC may be adversely affected by changes in Chinese laws and regulations, including those relating to taxation, labor and social insurance, import and export tariffs, raw materials, environmental regulations, land use rights, property and other matters.
+Additionally, in light of recent geo-political tensions and competing territorial claims, the PRC's relationships with other countries or governments could grow more complex or openly adversarial, potentially leading to far-reaching market disruptions.
+Potential conflict across the Taiwan Strait or between the PRC and other countries or governments could cause a significant adverse effect to our business, and could lead to a disruption in our ability to operate in or source from the PRC.

-The PRC Laws and Regulations Governing Our Current Business Operations are Sometimes Vague and Uncertain.
+The PRC Laws and Regulations Governing Our Current Business Operations are Sometimes Vague and Uncertain